aDDM-Toolbox/ADDM.cpp/README.md

 rnlcaltech/addm.cpp:latest
 ```

-* If you not on an architecture that is currently supported by the images on Docker Hub you can build the image appropriate for your system using the [Dockerfile](https://github.com/aDDM-Toolbox/ADDM.cpp/blob/main/Dockerfile) provided in this repo.
+* If you're not on an architecture that is currently supported by the images on Docker Hub you can build the image appropriate for your system using the [Dockerfile](https://github.com/aDDM-Toolbox/ADDM.cpp/blob/main/Dockerfile) provided in this repo.
 To do so navigate to the directory you cloned this repo to and run:

 ```shell
 docker build -t {USER_NAME}/addm.cpp:{YOUR_TAG} -f ./Dockerfile .